ogobrecht/apex-plugin-dhtmlx-gantt/README.md

 ### The Recommended Way

 1. Download the [latest version][1]
-2. Go to subdirectory `plugin/demo-objects` and install demo-app-including-supporting-objects.sql
+2. Go to subdirectory `plugin/demo-objects` for a demo app including supporting objects
 3. Run the demo app and inspect, how it was implemented

+Notes: Demo app is for APEX 20.2, sorry... try it on apex.oracle.com.
+Plug-in is still for APEX 5.1.4+ (downgrade was made with a diff tool comparing with an old plug-in version).

 ### The DIY Way